vnotex/vnote/README.md

 Just paste your image into the Markdown note, VNote will manage all other stuffs.
 VNote stores images in a specified folder in the same folder with the note.
 VNote will pop up a window to preview the image when you insert an image.
 Furthermore, VNote will delete the useless image files automatically after you remove the image links.

 ## Universal Entry & Full-Text Search
 VNote has powerful built-in full-text search with **Regular Expression** and **Fuzzy Search** support.
-The search could be executed wihtin all notebooks, current notebook, or current folder, targeted at name or content.
+The search could be executed within all notebooks, current notebook, or current folder, targeted at name or content.

 Like the `CtrlP` in Vim, VNote supports **Universal Entry** to reach anything by typing in a simple input.